epomatti/aws-ec2-ha-cluster/README.md

 terraform apply -auto-approve
 ```

-An Apache instance should be available on port 80.
+Apache instance should be available on port 80.

 To confirm everything is working: